maggiebasta/lung-cancer-thesis/README.md

 9. [Scikit-learn](https://scikit-learn.org/stable/)
 10. [Tensorflow](https://www.tensorflow.org/) (version 1.14.0 used)

-*Note: this project was implemented using an AWS P3 EC2 instance.
-Using a local machine will likely be insufficient to run (most of) the code in this repo*
+*Note: this project was implemented using a GPU optimized AWS EC2 instance.
+A local machine will most likely not be able to run (the majority) the code in this repo.*